 The planet Mercury will provide one of the most arresting celestial sights of 2019 when, on Monday 11 November, it will pass across the face of the Sun.
-It’s an event that’s among the rarest of predictable astronomical phenomena.
+The Transit of Mercury is an event that’s among the rarest of predictable astronomical phenomena.
 For observers in the UK the event will begin around 12.35pm and continue past sunset, at around 16.22pm.

 Even though the UK won’t get the best view of the event, it will be well worth trying to observe it through a solar telescope, not least because you don’t need to witness the whole thing; a short observation will do (and with 75% chance of cloud cover in mid-November that’s probably a realistic goal).